A Dissipatively Stabilized Mott Insulator of Photons: Qubit and Bose-Hubbard Lattice Characterization

 The effective on-site photon-photon interaction energy is $U=\omega_{12}-\omega_{01}$, given by the anharmonicity of the qubits that make up the lattice sites.
 For transmon qubits, the anharmonicity is negative, corresponding to the realization of an attractive Bose-Hubbard lattice.
 The qubit transition frequencies and thus $U$ can be measured precisely from Ramsey experiments.
 The transitions can also be probed in the excitation spectra of a single spectrally isolated lattice site, as shown in Fig.~\ref{fig:supp_JU_cal}\textbf{(b)}.
 Starting with an initially empty site, we drive an excitation pulse at varying frequencies and measure the response of the readout cavity (blue trace); here we observe for $Q_8$ the transition at $\omega_{01} = 2\pi\times 4.955$\,GHz.
 The excitation pulse is a truncated Gaussian that drives a $\pi$-pulse on the $\omega_{01}$ resonance.
 The width of the peak is Fourier limited by the pulse spectral width.
 To probe the $1\rightarrow 2$ transition, we first drive a $\pi$-pulse on the $0\rightarrow 1$ transition (at $\omega_{01}$) followed by a second excitation pulse with varying frequency; the observed new transition is located at $\omega_{12} \approx 2\pi\times 4.704$\,GHz, indicating an effective on-site interaction $U = - 2\pi\times 251$\,MHz.

-The on-site interaction $U$ at each site is listed in Table.~\ref{tab:SI_coherences}, measured at the nominal lattice frequency of $\omega_{01} \sim 4.7$\,GHz.
+The on-site interaction $U$ at each site is listed in Table.~\ref{tab:SI_coherences}, measured at the nominal lattice frequency of $\omega_{01} \sim 2\pi\times 4.7$\,GHz.
 The anharmonicity of transmon qubits changes slightly as the qubit frequency is tuned~\cite{koch2007charge}.
-For the parameters of our device, near the nominal lattice location , the change in interaction $U$ is roughly $\delta U \approx +0.75$\,MHz per $+100$\,MHz of change in $\omega_{01}$. $U$ for $Q_4$ differs from all other sites due to a fabrication defect on the current device chip.
-Despite of it, the lattice remains in the strongly interacting regime with $|U|\gg J$.
+For the parameters of our device, near the nominal lattice location , the change in interaction $U$ is roughly $\delta U \approx +0.75$\,MHz per $+100$\,MHz of change in $\omega_{01}$.
+Typical $U \sim 2\pi\times -255$\,MHz, except site $Q_4$ which has $U \approx 2\pi\times -160$\,MHz due to a fabrication defect.
+Despite of this defect, the lattice remains in the strongly interacting regime with $|U|\gg J$.
 For experiments shown in this work, this defect has little affect on the stabilization performance or the hole dynamics.

 The energy spacings of higher transmon qubit levels (i.e. higher occupancy numbers of the lattice site, $n>2$) give rise to effective multibody on-site interactions $U_n$ ($n>2$).
-For example, at the nominal lattice frequency $\sim 4.7$\,GHz, the transmon $n=3$ state leads to an effective on-site three-body interaction of $U_3 \approx -27$\,MHz for our qubit parameters.
+For example, at the nominal lattice frequency, the transmon $n=3$ state leads to an effective on-site three-body interaction of $U_3 \approx -27$\,MHz for our qubit parameters.
 However, these higher order interaction terms are irrelevant for experiments presented in this work where the on-site occupancies are confined to $n=0,1,2$ and probabilities of $n>2$ (e.g. due to far off-resonant excitation, or thermal noise) remain mostly negligible.